In this blog post, we’ll look at how to isolate Hyper-V Replica Broker in a cluster over a dedicated network.

 To configure Hyper-V Replica Broker over a dedicated and isolated replication network, there are a few things you want to take into consideration.

-- Ensure you have adequate teamed network or converged fabric with vNIC dedicated to Hyper-V Replica network on each Hyper-V node.
+- Ensure you have an adequate teamed network or converged fabric with vNIC dedicated to the Hyper-V Replica network on each Hyper-V node.
 In this instance, I have a dedicated vNIC for Hyper-V Replica Network.

 - Before you install the Hyper-V Replica Broker Role.
 The Network in the cluster that will be used for Hyper-V Replica must be configured to ‘Allow clients to connect through this network’ in Failover Cluster Manager, Networks, as shown in the following screenshot: